-Iron or iron/folic acid supplementation to prevent anaemia in postpartum women
+Iron and folic acid supplementation to prevent anaemia in postpartum women

 Anaemia is an important public health problem worldwide, particularly among women of reproductive age.
 A substantial portion of this anaemia burden is assumed to be due to iron deficiency.
 The consequences of anaemia resulting from iron deficiency during the postpartum period (six weeks after child birth) can be serious and have long-term health implications for the mother and her child.

 WHO recommends intermittent iron and folic acid supplementation as a public health intervention for menstruating women living in settings where anaemia is highly prevalent.
-In the postpartum period, iron supplementation, either alone or in combination with folic acid, may also reduce the risk of anaemia by improving the iron status of the mother.
+In the postpartum period, iron and folic acid supplementation may also reduce the risk of anaemia by improving iron status of the mother.

 Related Cochrane reviews